 Thank you for completing this application form.
-Please ensure that you have signed the declaration on the first page of this form and then return your application form, along with the Criminal Record Declaration form and Equal Opportunities Monitoring form by email to: Afua Pierre, HR & Governance Manager: hr@minstercentre.ac.uk
+Please ensure that you have signed the declaration on the first page of this form and then return your application form, along with the Criminal Record Declaration form and Equal Opportunities Monitoring form by email to: Afua Pierre, HR & Governance Manager: hr@minstercentre.ac.uk.